SK-Adapter: Skeleton-Based Structural Control for Native 3D Generation

 \section{Introduction}

 The field of 3D content creation is undergoing a paradigm shift, transitioning from time-consuming optimization-based methods \cite{poole2022dreamfusiontextto3dusing2d, wang2023prolificdreamerhighfidelitydiversetextto3d} to efficient, feed-forward native 3D generative models \cite{hong2024lrmlargereconstructionmodel, lai2025hunyuan3d25highfidelity3d, xiang2025nativecompactstructuredlatents, xu2024instantmeshefficient3dmesh, xiang2025structured3dlatentsscalable,zhang2024claycontrollablelargescalegenerative}.
 These emerging frameworks, typically built upon scalable flow transformers, can synthesize high-fidelity 3D assets from text or images in mere seconds.
 However, despite their impressive visual quality and speed, precise structural controllability remains a formidable challenge.
-While text prompts convey high-level semantics and image prompts provide view-specific visual cues, both fall short in prescribing precise 3D articulations of the whole 3D assets, such as ``bending the knee 60 degrees'', or to define atypical anatomical topologies.
+While text prompts convey high-level semantics and image prompts provide view-specific visual cues, both fall short in prescribing precise 3D articulations for entire assets, such as ``bending the knee 60 degrees'', or defining atypical anatomical topologies.
 For generated assets to be usable in animation and gaming pipelines, explicit structural control is indispensable.

-Among various structural representations like bounding boxes or point clouds, skeletons serve as the standard, compact and hierarchical abstraction for articulated objects, which are used universally for downstream tasks like animation.
+Among various structural representations like bounding boxes or point clouds, skeletons are standard, compact, and hierarchical abstractions for articulated objects and are widely used for downstream tasks like animation.
 In the realm of 2D generation, the integration of skeletal guidance has achieved remarkable success.
 Pioneering works such as ControlNet\cite{zhang2023addingconditionalcontroltexttoimage} and T2I-Adapter\cite{mou2023t2iadapterlearningadaptersdig} demonstrated that injecting 2D human pose images into diffusion models allows for precise control over the layout and posture of generated images.
 Inspired by this success, recent 3D approaches like SKDream\cite{Xu_2025_CVPR} have attempted to replicate this paradigm to 3D generation by adopting a ``2D lifting'' strategy.
 They project arbitrary 3D skeletons into 2D projections to condition multi-view diffusion models, which are subsequently lifted to 3D via reconstruction.

 However, directly transferring this 2D-conditioned paradigm to 3D generation introduces a fundamental dimensionality mismatch.
 While 2D skeletons work well for 2D images, compressing intrinsic 3D structures into 2D planes for 3D generation inevitably leads to spatial ambiguity—depth information is flattened, and self-occlusions in projected views cause the model to misinterpret complex topologies.
 Furthermore, relying on multi-stage reconstruction pipelines often degrades texture quality and introduces geometric artifacts, limiting the fidelity of the final assets.